ksu-cs-textbooks/cs-zero/content/00-hs-introduction/01-introduction/_index.md

 [Slide 5]

-The Computational Core program consists of several courses, and each course contains a number of learning modules.
-There are about 15-20 modules in each course.
+The Cyber Pipeline program consists of several courses, and each course contains a number of learning modules.
 Each module will usually consist of some lecture material and quizzes, and there are a few modules which include a programming component.
 The modules themselves are gated, which means that you must complete each item in the module in order before continuing.
 In addition, the modules enforce prerequisite requirements from other modules.

 You are welcome to work on this course at any time during the week as your schedule allows, provided that you complete each module before the listed due date.
 Your teachers will work with you to set due dates for your individual class.
-The modules are self-contained, ut have some differences in grading.
-For CC 110, all of the programming content is manually graded, and I'll be working with your teachers to get things graded in a timely manner.
-Nearly all of the grading in the CC 210 course is completed automatically through Canvas and Codio.
+The modules are self-contained, but have some differences in grading.

 [Slide 6]